-The school has a legal duty to publish its absence figures to parents and to promote attendance.
-Equally, parents have a legal responsibility to make sure that their children attend school regularly.
-All school staff are committed to working with parents and pupils to ensure the highest level of attendance possible.
+The schools have a legal duty to publish their absence figures to parents/carers and to promote attendance.
+Equally, parents/carers have a legal responsibility to make sure that their children attend school regularly.
+All school staff are committed to working with parents/carers and pupils to ensure the highest level of attendance possible.

-APPROVED by the Board of Trustees on 19 October 2023
+APPROVED by the Board of Trustees in October 2024